Yolo-TM/minesweeper_ng/README.md

 - ignore inaccessible parts of the field until nothing else can be solved, then try to solve the inaccessible parts via minecount

-- linear equation solver
-- could be not as efficient as pure brute force ...
-  -> to be tested

 ### NG Gen

 - only mark changed parts as hidden